 Protein-structure-based drug design is, today, an integral part of the lead discovery and optimization process.
 It focuses on the identification of novel lead compounds and/or the improvement of binding affinity to a given pharmacological target protein.
 The method iteratively involves the determination of the binding mode of a lead structure to a target, preferentially by X-ray crystallography, the in silico design of novel derivatives that should improve binding and the subsequent synthesis and testing of these derivatives.
 The approach is especially powerful if the physicochemical properties of the lead are simultaneously taken into account to solve ADMET (absorption, distribution, metabolism, excretion and toxicity)-related issues.
 Several drugs have reached the market for which structure-based drug design played at least some role in their discovery and optimization [1,2].
 Owing to significant advances in protein production and X-ray crystallography technologies, today, the 3D structures of many proteins involved in ADMET-relevant processes are known down to the atomic detail.
-It is expected that these structures are similarly helpful in drug design as are structures of pharmacological target proteins.
+It might be expected that these structures are O2 similarly helpful in drug design as are structures of pharmacological target proteins.
 Apart from affinity, ADMET issues are key obstacles during lead optimization and any rational approach that enables the design of improved compounds is highly desirable.
-Traditionally, ADMET predictions have been relying on knowledgebased and quantitative structure-property relationship (QSPR) approaches in which the chemical structures of many drug-like molecules could be correlated with measured experimental data.
+Traditionally, ADMET predictions relied on knowledge-based and quantitative structure-property relationship (QSPR) approaches in which the chemical structures of many drug-like molecules could be correlated with measured experimental data.
 The quality and, thus, the utility of the resulting prediction models depend, for example, on the quality of the experimental data, the number and selection of compounds, the choice of descriptors, and statistical methods.
 The advantage of such approaches is that complex biological processes involving various molecular targets can be modeled (e.g. cell permeation, Ames mutagenicity test).
 The approach is valuable especially in the early phase of lead discovery and the hit-to-lead process.
 However, in many cases these models are too inaccurate to predict subtle structural changes that frequently occur during lead optimization.
 For the latter application protein-structure-based approaches seem attractive.
 If a certain ADMET process can clearly be related to a single protein experimentally, and the 3D structure of this protein is accessible, it should be possible to design compounds that show, for example, attenuated binding to that protein.
-There are several proteins with distinguished relevance in processes such as plasma-protein-binding, active transport, cytochrome P450 (CYP) inhibition, metabolism and induction.
-In this review we will concentrate on such proteins, namely human serum albumin
+There are several proteins with distinguished relevance in processes such as plasma-protein-binding, active transport, cvtochrome P450 (CYP) inhibition, metabolism and induction.
+In this review we will concentrate on such proteins, namely human serum albumin (HAS), P-glycoprotein j.drudis.2011.04.008 www.drugdiscoverytoday.com Please cite this article in press as: F. Stoll, et al., Utility of protein structures in overcoming ADMET-related issues of drug-like compounds, Drug Discov Today (2011), doi:10.1016/